 Speaking personally, I want Tony to have a good time.
 It makes me feel less bad about the drastic change in his life and about the responsibilities he’s had to take on.
-As an added bonus, it makes me happy to know he’s having fun.
 Buddhists call this mudita—feeling joy for other people who are happy.
-It’s a practice to cultivate, and a wonderful side-effect of mudita is that feeling happy for Tony often boomerangs, meaning it comes back at me so that I begin to feel happy myself, as if I’m having a good time through him.
+It's good for both of us for me to cultivate mudita.

-4. DO NOT be reluctant to share your challenges and difficulties with the person in your care.
+4. DO NOT be reluctant to share your difficulties with the person you're caring for.

 Of course, every relationship is different, but sharing your struggles with the person you’re caring for can make the two of you closer, despite the many changes in your lives together.